mercury0114/poker/README.md

     print(COMBOS[combo]) # "Two pairs"
     print(tiebreaker) # [9, 9, 1, 1, 12], 9 for jacks, 1 for threes, 12 for the single king.
     ```

+3) **Trainer**:

+    A program that asks you to calculate odds of loosing for various situations.

+    Example usage: `python3 trainer.py`